pymeshtool

 - Raises:

-AttributeError – If the mesh object was not created correctly.
+RuntimeError – If the mesh object has not been initialized correctly.

 - __init__(basename, *, format='carp_txt', compute_connectivity=True, num_fibers=0)

-Create a new mesh by loading from a file.
+Create a new object mesh by loading from a file.

 - Parameters: